 How to configure DMZ on an Asus router?

-The first thing that you need to do is access the web-based user interface of the router (I used an Asus RT-AC68U) and to do so, go to the default IP address (which is usually 192.168.1.1 or 192.168.0.1) and enter the user name and password.
+The first thing that you need to do is access the web-based user interface of the router (I used an Asus RT-AC86U) and to do so, go to the default IP address (which is usually 192.168.1.1 or 192.168.0.1 – with newer Asus routers, the default address has been changed to 192.168.50.1) and enter the user name and password.
 Afterwards, on the menu on the left, under Advanced Settings, click on WAN, select DMZ from the top menu and click on Yes, next to Enable DMZ.
 Lastly, enter the IP address of your console (can be found at the Network Map > Clients) and press Apply.
 If you’re using AsusWRT (Merlin), then setting up the DMZ is identical to the default firmware.

 How to configure DMZ on a Netgear router?